ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT3: Optionally, specify the encoding of 'pub\_keys\_repos' if the default is not used (see {{gid-post}}).

-* OPT4: Optionally, specify policies that instruct clients to retain messages and for how long, if they are unsuccessfully decrypted, or not possible to decrypt due to the lack of the necessary keying material (see {{update-keys}}).
+* OPT4: Optionally, specify policies that instruct clients to retain messages and for how long, if they are unsuccessfully decrypted (see {{update-keys}}).
 This makes it possible to decrypt such messages after getting updated keying material.

 * OPT5: Optionally, specify the behavior of the handler in case of failure to retrieve a public key for the specific node (see {{gid-post}}).

 * OPT6: Optionally, specify possible or required payload formats for specific error cases.

 * OPT7: Optionally, specify CBOR values to use for abbreviating identifiers of roles in the group or topic (see {{ssec-authorization-request}}).

+* OPT8: Optionally, specify policies for the KDC to perform group rekeying after receiving a Key Renewal Request (see {{new-keys}}).

 # Document Updates # {#sec-document-updates}